Very-Bad-Goose/Senior-Project/README.md

 image, followed by the cell/column where the AI can output what it "saw".
 Make sure to specify these cell numbers in your code.
 ![image](https://github.com/Very-Bad-Goose/Senior-Project/blob/main/src/assests/googleSheetsView.png)

+# Training Data Fetch
+1. Modify fetch_google_drive
+  * Change `SERVICE_ACCOUNT_FILE` to your .json file (The one you made in developer instructions)
+  * Change `SUBMISSION_FOLDER_ID` = to the Folder ID of the submission folder of the target drive.
+You can find the folder ID in the url when viewing the folder (may not need to changed).
+  * Change `DATA_PATCH` to the target folder where the test and training data will be created
+2. Add the service account email to the submission folder share permission on the google drive
+3. Make sure to add the test.txt and train.txt files to your test and train folder.
+These text files keep track of which folders are for testing and for training so we can have consistency.

 # Kivy download instructions for UI
 In order to install kivy into your virtual environment for python use pip install and run